njoubert/CraigslistScraperVisualizer/README.md

 # Craigslist Scraper

+## NOTICE: Code Removed due to Cease and Desist

+Craiglist sent us a Cease and Desist letter, forcing us to remove the code on this page.
+Fuck you Craiglist, you could have asked nicely without getting lawyers involved.
+It was just a class project.

+Here's the Cease and Desist letter: https://github.com/njoubert/CraigslistScraperVisualizer/raw/master/123575442_1.pdf

+The code has been purged from this repository.

+## Project Overview

 This project scrapes Craigslist for housing posts, visualizes it as a brushing-and-linking interface between histograms and spatial layouts.
 This is a class project for Prof. Jeff Heer's CS448B class at Stanford.